 You are here: Home

-(ATLANTA, GA - 6/22/17) The Georgia chapter of the Council on American-Islamic Relations today issued a travel alert in response to the Supreme Court's expected decision regarding the freeze on President Trump's "Muslim Ban."
+(ATLANTA, GA - 6/26/18) The Georgia chapter of the Council on American-Islamic Relations today denounced the U.S. Supreme Court's decision to uphold President Trump's third “Muslim Ban."

 CAIR Georgia spoke out against the ruling during a series of appearances across Atlanta, including an interfaith press conference outside Ebenezer Baptist Church, a radio interview with Closer Look on NPR/WABE, and a protest outside the Richard B. Russell federal courthouse.

 CAIR Georgia also plans to co-host an informational community forum about the impact of the Supreme Court's ruling at Roswell Community Masjid on June 28.

 (WASHINGTON, DC - 5/8/2018) The Georgia chapter of the Council on American-Islamic Relations traveled to joined the U.S. Council of Muslim Organizations' fourth annual National Muslim Hill Day in Washington, DC.

 During the two-day event, American Muslims from across the country gathered in Washington to lobby their congressional representatives about various topics.

 This year's Georgia delegation included representatives of CAIR Georgia, ICNA Relief, and the Muslim American Society.